articulate/dependabot-local/Readme.md

+# Dependabot local

 ## Description
 This is a utility that can be used to combine multiple dependabot Pull Requests into one Pull Request.
 Unfortunately this functionality is not yet built into dependabot, but has been requested so hopefully someday soon we won't need this utility. :)

+Currently it supports ruby and node projects, but could be updated to work for any of the languages that dependabot supports.
+See this [section](#Adding-support-for-another-language's-package-manager) below for more details

 ## Instructions
 ### build the image